gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 Definition, examples of lock-free programming, and usage of atomics and memory ordering for lock-free.

+Lock-free programming is doing trick with CAS at most of time, we need to consider all of the corner cases under concurrent situations.

+In my point of view, **it's the key factor to ensure your lock-free program is correct iff what you operate is what you want to operate, even if it keeps changing all the time**

 ### Definition, what is lock free

 Strengths of lock-freedom